reactjs/rfcs/text/0000-signals-and-slots.md

 <Button signal={signal} />
 <Banner slot={slot} />
 ```
-Problem with that approach is that it doesn't connect components, and
+The problem with that approach is that it doesn't connect components, and
-requires more thorough changes to the internals of React.
+requires many more changes to the internals of React.
-It also sacrifices typesafety and comes at a cost of being much more verbose.
+It also sacrifices type-safety and comes at the cost of being much more verbose.
 I also considered having slot types be specified separate from regular
 propTypes (`Banner.slots = { message: ... }`), but I realized that was
 redundant and lead to duplication of information.

 My original proposal used referencing `const MyButton = Button` to connect
 components.
-That has been removed because the internals of React make the
+That has been removed because the internals of React makes the
 intended behavior impossible.

-I originally planned to have a `useSlot()` hook, but decided that went against
-the concept of signals and slots.
-The whole purpose is to send messages between
-components, not synchronize state.
-Besides, that means that only new components
-would be able to benefit from the signals and slots API.
-The current syntax
-proposal enables signals to be connected even to old components.

 Current solutions to the problem of inter-component communication may use:
 * Callbacks-as-params